FLAVOR PROFILE: natural hazy tobacco undertones (same island famed for its cigars); royal palm & mahogany; almond, cherry, raisin, cream, sugar cane

 CHARACTERISTICS: light acidic edge; medium bodied

 More synonymous with cigars than chocolate, Cuba rivaled Barinas, Venezuela for the best tobacco in the world during the 17th Century (Virginia & Brazil were deemed to be of inferior quality).
 But Europeans who came to the New World in the wake of Columbus initially showed indifference to American botanicals because they were more interested in finding the spices of the East, in Asia, which they knew had a ready market waiting for them back home.
 Apathy turned to avarice, however, as tobacco eventually generated more wealth for the Spanish Royal Treasury than gold & silver bullion combined.
 It became their crown jewel while cacáo lagged behind.
+Actually, a poor third to the king crops of Cuba – sugar cane & tobacco leaf — & for a time cacáo even lagged behind cattle.
+Historically it followed similar boom ‘n bust cycles found elsewhere.

-Cuba’s humble cacáo industry centers around Baracoa in the northeast.
-Its first seeds came from the Atlantic coast of Mesoamerica.
-Because the island failed to keep pace with modernization after the revolution, it possesses by now some rather over-achieving ‘heirloom hybrids’ (such as they are), so cacáo here may be living in a time-capsule; as vintage as the cars from the 1940s & 50s being driven around Havana well past their warranties.
+Today Cuba’s humble cacáo industry centers around Baracoa in the northeast.
+Because the island failed to keep pace with modernization after the revolution, it possesses by now some rather over-achieving ‘heirloom hybrids’ (such as they are), so cacáo here partially lives in a time-capsule; as vintage in some cases as the cars from the 1940s & 50s being driven around Havana well past their warranties.

 The state of cacáo in 21st century Cuba provokes a rather counterintuitive notion — Communism: good for chocolate?